 Northeast is a land of dense forests and home to many endangered species.
 There are a diverse variety of birds, animals and plants.
 Some of India’s most popular wildlife sanctuaries and National Parks are located in Northeast.
 It is also famous for the One-Horned Rhinoceros which can be sighted in Kaziranga National Park, Manas National Park, Pobitora Wildlife Sanctuary.
 Wildlife has attracted photographers and animal lovers from different parts of the country.

 6. Lakes and Rivers

 Northeast has got some of the most beautiful lakes and rivers.
-The Gurudongmar Lake which is one of the highest lake in the world is loacted at an altitude of 17,800 ft above sea level is located in North Sikkim, Tsango lake is another famous lake in Sikkim and the spectacular view of the lakes completely frozen during Winter is a view to cherish for the rest of our lives.
-Like Sikkim Arunachal Pradesh is famous for its beautiful Shangestar Lake, Nagula Lake, Ptso Lake just to name a few.
+The Gurudongmar Lake which is one of the highest lakes in the world is located at an altitude of 17,800 ft above sea level is located in North Sikkim, Tsango lake is another famous lake in Sikkim and the spectacular view of the lakes completely frozen during Winter is a view to cherish for the rest of our lives.
+Like Sikkim, Arunachal Pradesh is famous for its beautiful Shangestar Lake, Nagula Lake, Ptso Lake just to name a few.
 The mighty river Brahmaputra and Barak and its beautiful tributaries are the pride of Northeast.

 So all these reasons make Northeast India one of the most popular destinations to visit.
 It is well connected by trains and flights.
 Guwahati, the most developing state of Assam is called the gateway to Northeastern states.